If you need to park your car at UWA:

-If you have to return your permit and you have paid for a full-year student parking permit, you can apply for a refund before 15 July 2016.
+If you have to return your permit and you have paid for a full-year student parking permit, you can apply for a partial refund.

 You must return your parking permit.

-Please note There is no refunds for Semester 1 permits.
+Please note There are no refunds for Semester 1 or Semester 2 permits.